kerina-patel/kerina-patel.github.io/README.md

-# CP255 Final Project: EV Chargers and Sales in California
+# EV Chargers and Sales in California
 ## Kerina Patel and Dana Morgan

 ### Introduction
 For our final project, we wanted to explore electric vehicle (EV) adoption in California.
-We
+We wanted to understand which regions in California were hotspots for EV adoption, and wondered whether areas with more EV charging infrastructure would have higher rates of EV adoption.

 ### Data Sources
 Data on the EV chargers and sales came from the California Energy Commission.
 The data on EV chargers was accessed via API and included information on the location and type of charger.
 Data on EV sales was available as a csv file download and included the number of each make and model of all zero emission vehicles (which included hydrogen, electric, and hybrid powered vehicles) sold from 1998 to 2023 on both a county and zip code level.